dgovor/dgovor/README.md

 ## About me

-* I am a graduate with Master's in Electrical and Computer Engineering from University of Victoria
+* I am a graduate with a Master's in Electrical and Computer Engineering from University of Victoria
 * My interests include but are not limited to Data Science, Machine Learning and Artificial Intelligence

 ## Contact me